Reed-CompBio/spras-benchmarking/README.md

 pip install ./spras
 ```

-To run the postprocess output scripts, we depend on [`uv`](https://docs.astral.sh/uv/) to separate the `spras` conda environment
+To run the postprocess output scripts, we have a `pyproject.toml` which can be used with your desired python package manager.
+This separates
-from the small scripts we have.
+the `spras` conda environment from the small scripts we have. (on CI, we use [`uv`](https://docs.astral.sh/uv/).)

 To run the benchmarking pipeline, use: